 3. How do you calculate a mortgage payment?

-At some point in the mortgage process you’re going to be searching for a calculator to figure out your payment.
-You can see how payments are truly calculated using the real math, or you can simply find a calculator that does all the work and tells you nothing about how it comes up with the final sum.
+At some point in the mortgage process, you’re going to be searching for a mortgage calculator to figure out your proposed payment.
+You can see how monthly payments on mortgage loans are truly calculated using the real math, or you can simply find a calculator that does all the work and tells you nothing about how it comes up with the final sum.

 Just make sure you use a mortgage calculator that considers the entire housing payment, including taxes, insurance, HOA dues, and so forth.
 Otherwise you’re not seeing the complete picture.